vetras/vetras.github.io/_posts/2017-01-05-https-all-the-things.md

 It will allow it [eventually](https://github.com/isaacs/github/issues/156), but not today.

 However, fear not!
-This is 2017 and we use computers, therfore we can do whatever we want.
+This is 2017 and we use computers, therefore we can do whatever we want.
 It's just a matter of how much effort are you willing to put in.

 Some clever folks come up with some workarounds like [this](https://blog.keanulee.com/2014/10/11/setting-up-ssl-on-github-pages.html) and [this](https://sheharyar.me/blog/free-ssl-for-github-pages-with-custom-domains/).